 Learn more about video quality and the technology Doxy.me uses

 ISP are known to throttle traffic during high congestion times.
 Netflix and YouTube have reduced their video quality to help reduce internet congestion.
-If you suspect your ISP is throttling your traffic, contact you internet service provider and ask them to not throttle traffic to Doxy.me because your are using it to provide a healthcare service.
+If you suspect your ISP is throttling your traffic, contact your internet service provider and ask them to not throttle traffic to doxy.me because your are using it to provide a healthcare service.

 If you're still having any trouble, please contact our support team.